FaithAlone.net

 Here, Mary is implored to "deliver us from all misfortune, and rescue from the torment to come", that is, to save us.
 This is yet another egregious placing of Mary on equal grounds with the Lord, as one to look to, and rely on, for Salvation.

-And, what's startling is the frequency with which this is done in the hymn.
+And, what is startling is the frequency with which this is done in the hymn.
 Recall stanza two's statement that Mary is the "bridge that conveyest us from earth to Heaven".
 Recall stanza three's statement that Mary is the "propitiation of all the world".
 Recall stanza four's statement that Mary is the one "through whom we are clothed with glory".
 Recall stanza seven's statements that she is our "supplication before the Righteous Judge", and the "robe of boldness for the naked".
 Recall stanza eight's statement that Mary is the "key to the kingdom of Christ".
 Recall stanza nine's statement that Mary is the "ship for those who wish to be saved".
 Recall stanza ten's statement that Mary "weds the faithful to the Lord".
-What impression does all of this leave?
-A distinctly blasphemous one, which usurps the Lord Jesus, and replaces Him with a human sinner.
+All of these things taken together leave the impression that Mary is to be, functionally, one's savior, in whom they are to place their hope for Salvation, and justification before God.

 This article could be multiplied with very many other Marian prayers, doctrinal statements, and hymns (see the Appendices).
-It exemplifies the absurd, and frankly blasphemous role to which Mary is exalted in Roman Catholicism and Eastern Orthodoxy, which could never be obtained by any fair reading of the Bible, but rather is a reflection of monastics, who had an obsession with asceticism and virginity, and who lived many hundreds of years after the real sinner named Mary, who gave birth to Christ (before going on to have other children) was long dead and buried, elevating her to such an unbiblical position out of wickedness and misplaced devotion, rooted in their own ascetic will-worship (Colossians 2:20-23).
+It exemplifies the absurd, and frankly blasphemous role to which Mary is exalted in Roman Catholicism and Eastern Orthodoxy, which could never be obtained by any fair reading of the Bible, but rather is a reflection of monastics, who had an obsession with asceticism and virginity (Colossians 2:20-23), and who lived many hundreds of years after the real sinner named Mary, who gave birth to Christ (before going on to have other children) was long dead and buried, elevating her to such an unbiblical position out of misplaced devotion, and departure from the model given by the Apostolic writings and other Scripture.

 Another popular and authoritative Marian prayer in Roman Catholicism is the Litany of the Blessed Virgin Mary, also known as the Loreto Litany.
 This prayer, which is often incorporated into the Rosary, has had various lines added to it by Popes over the centuries, indicating, obviously, their approbation of it.
 It is cited positively in Pope Pius XII's encyclical Ad Caeli Reginam (1954 AD).
 It is also listed in the Enchiridion Indulgentiarum, which grants a partial indulgence for its recitation.
 The text used for this section is from the Vatican's website.